barchart/marketdata-api-js/README.md

 ### Overview

-[Barchart](https://www.barchart.com) offers an exhaustive array of market data:
+[Barchart](https://www.barchart.com) offers streaming market data:

-* for multiple asset classes,
+* For multiple asset classes,
-* from exchanges around the world
+* For multiple exchanges around the world.

 **This SDK enables your applications to consume real-time market data**, as follows: